DealExMachina/simple-llm-pro-finance/README.md

 ---

-**Note**: This service runs vLLM 0.9.2 (latest stable) with `DragonLLM/qwen3-8b-fin-v1.0` model.
+**Note**: This service runs vLLM 0.11.0 (latest stable) with `DragonLLM/qwen3-8b-fin-v1.0` model.
 The service initializes the model automatically on startup.
 For production use, ensure proper GPU resources (L4 or better) are available.

 ### Version Information
-- **vLLM:** 0.9.2 (upgraded from 0.6.5 - July 2025 release)
+- **vLLM:** 0.11.0 (supports Qwen3ForCausalLM - requires 0.8.4+)
 - **PyTorch:** 2.5.0+ (CUDA 12.4)
 - **CUDA:** 12.4